Skip to Content

 Wasps

-• Smooth, slender bodies with narrow waists
+• Smooth, slender bodies with a narrow “waist”

-• Feed on insects, sweets, and proteins
+• Feed on insects plus sweets and proteins (especially late summer)

 • Capable of stinging multiple times